U.S. jobless claims fall to near 43-year low

 The number of Americans filing for unemployment benefits unexpectedly fell last week to near a 43-year low, amid a further tightening of the labor market that could eventually spur faster wage growth.

+Other data on Thursday showed inventories at wholesalers surged in December for a second straight month and sales recorded their biggest increase since 2011, signs of confidence in the economy as domestic demand strengthens.

-Initial claims for state unemployment benefits dropped 12,000 to a seasonally adjusted 234,000 for the week ended Feb.
-4, the Labor Department said on Thursday.
+Initial claims for state unemployment benefits dropped by 12,000 to a seasonally adjusted 234,000 for the week ended Feb.
+4, the Labor Department said.
 That left claims just shy of the 43-year low of 233,000 touched in early November.

 Claims have now remained below 300,000, a threshold associated with a strong labor market, for 101 straight weeks.
 That is the longest stretch since 1970, when the labor market was much smaller.

+“There is no sign of a pickup in layoff activity.
+We continue to view the signal of extremely subdued layoffs from the jobless claims data as evidence of companies attempting to retain their workers in a tight labor market,” said John Ryding, chief economist at RDQ Economics in New York.

+Prices of U.S. Treasuries fell, with yields rising to session highs, while the dollar rose against a basket of currencies.

-The labor market is at or close to full employment, with the unemployment rate at 4.8 per cent.
-It hit a more than nine-year low of 4.6 per cent in November.
+The labor market is at or close to full employment, with the unemployment rate at 4.8 per cent after hitting a more than nine-year low of 4.6 per cent in November.
 The economy created 227,000 jobs in January.

-Prices of U.S. Treasuries extended losses after the data.
-U.S. stock index futures were trading slightly higher as was the dollar against a basket of currencies.

 Further tightening in labor market conditions could boost wage growth, which has remained stubbornly sluggish despite anecdotal evidence of more companies struggling to find qualified workers.